isabella232/campaign-learn.en/help/tutorial-using-soap-apis/create-article-alert-email-overview.md

 role: User
 level: Beginner
 ---
-# Create a content digest - Overview
+# Create a "new article alert" email delivery for subscribers - Overview

 Learn how to create a workflow that alerts recipients of any new articles they've subscribed to via an email delivery.